 Data is held by us for as long as is legally or practically necessary for our business.
 Once that necessity is past we have a regular programme of data suppression and deletion.
 This ensures that your data is not held indefinitely on our systems.

 Where personal data must be transferred outside the European Economic Area, we ensure that adequate security measures are in place.
 Where we must transfer data to America, with providers such as, but not limited to, Facebook, Shopify, Twitter, Sprout Social and MailChimp, we ensure that they are registered under the EU-US Privacy Shield.
+For more information on Privacy Shield click here

 Giving You Control

 If you have opted out of marketing or fundraising communications, we will only get in touch with you regarding your enquiries, bookings or contract with us.
+For example, we may email you to give you important information about an event you have booked with us with any changes that affect you.

 You have the following rights related to your personal data: